irajgill/ZKret-Santa-Filecoin/README.md

 Overview:

 ZKret-Santa-Filecoin is an experimental platform designed to demonstrate and test the integration of zero-knowledge cryptographic techniques with the decentralized storage capabilities of the Filecoin network.
-The project leverages Rust for performance and safety, and provides example scripts, source code, and tests for developers interested in building privacy-preserving storage solutions on Filecoin.
+The project leverages Rust for performance and safety, and provides example scripts, source code, and tests for developers interested in building privacy-preserving storage solutions on Filecoin..

 Features: